 I. GENERAL PROVISIONS

 Art.
-1. (1) The Institute of Transport Construction and Infrastructure Ltd. (hereinafter referred to as "the Company") is a company registered in the Commercial Register of the Registry Agency with UIC 202117100, with its registered office and registered address: Republic of Bulgaria, Sofia, 78 Serdika Area, Iliyantsi str.
-No 78, with main activity: consultancy in the field of construction.
+1. (1) The Institute of Transporttation Engineering Ltd. (hereinafter referred to as “the Company”) is a company registered in the Commercial Register of the Registry Agency under UIC 202117100, with its registered office and registered address: 78 Iliyantsi str., 78 Serdika Area, Sofia, Republic of Bulgaria, with main activity: consultancy in the field of construction.

-(2) The company is a controller of personal data, it processes personal data in connection with its activity and defines by itself the purposes and means for their processing.
+(2) The company is a controller of personal data, it processes personal data in connection with its activity and defines the purposes and means for their processing by itself.